underthecurve/underthecurve.github.io/about.md

 permalink: /about/
 ---

+I'm a Data Journalist at The Baltimore Sun.

 This site is a chronicle of my experiences in journalism, beginning with my time as a 2016 Knight-Mozilla OpenNews fellow, based at the L.A.
 Times Data Desk.

+More about The Sun's Data Desk: [homepage](http://www.baltimoresun.com/news/data/) + [twitter](https://twitter.com/baltsundata)

 More about the fellowship: [OpenNews](https://opennews.org/what/fellowships/info/)